philipturner/swift-opencl/README.md

 ## Tips

 Most properties of OpenCL types take a non-negligible time to retrieve, making multiple function calls under the hood.
 When possible, access them once and reuse the returned value.
-This rule of thumb may apply when using other GPU libraries, such as Metal.

 ```swift
 import OpenCL